MohamadHanisSahri/naluriSpace/README.md

 How to use this system?
 1) This system use  Chudnovsky Algorithm to calculate the PI.
-2) If you add a planet that already exist in datable, it will increase the Pi accuracy instead and give a new value base on new accuracy.
+2) If you add a planet that already exist in datatable, it will increase the Pi accuracy instead and give a new value base on new accuracy.
-3) If you add a new planet that not exist in datable yet, it will calculate Pi value with accuracy of digit 1.
+3) If you add a new planet that not exist in datatable yet, it will calculate Pi value with accuracy of digit 1.

 How to Run the System?
 1) clone the project.